Reichstag: Among Top 10 WWII Sites to Visit in Berlin — On the Front Tours

 Screen Shot 2020-10-16 at 21.14.24.png

-Overwhelming early success by the German Wehrmacht and the use of Blitz Krieg tactics saw the German Armies conquer all of western mainland Europe in only two years.
+The overwhelming early success of the German Wehrmacht, aided by the use of Blitzkrieg tactics, enabled the German Army to conquer all of Western mainland Europe in just two years.
 Overconfident, Hitler now turns his attention to the east to defeat what he saw as the real enemy of National Socialism, the Soviet Union.
-Operation Barbarossa launched on June 22nd, 1941; was the largest land invasion the world had ever seen.
+Operation Barbarossa, launched on June 22nd, 1941, was the largest land invasion the world had ever seen.
 Expecting the Soviet Army to collapse, a quick victory was anticipated by Christmas.

-The invasion would ultimately be there undoing.
-The brutality of the fighting in Eastern Europe cannot be underestimated with the turning point for the Soviets coming at Stalingrad in 1942.
+The invasion would ultimately be their undoing.
+We cannot underestimate the brutality of the fighting in Eastern Europe, with Stalingrad serving as the turning point for the Soviets in 1942.

-Three years later on April 20th, 1945; The Soviet Red Army reached the outer city limits.
-The ensuing battle would be one of the Bloodiest during the war resulting in over 80,000 Soviets killed; 2,000 of which are buried in the grounds.
-The memorial was quickly erected by the Soviets following Germany’s surrender using recycled material from Hitler’s Reich Chancellery and surrounding political building.
-Battle scares can still be seen in the moment from the recycled stone used in the construction.
+Three years later, on April 20th, 1945, the Soviet Red Army reached the outer city limits.
+The ensuing battle would be one of the bloodiest during the war, resulting in over 80,000 Soviets killed, 2,000 of whom are buried in the grounds.
+The Soviets quickly erected the memorial following Germany's surrender, using recycled material from Hitler's Reich Chancellery and the surrounding political buildings.
+Battle scars can still be seen in the moment from the recycled stone used in the construction.

-Built in the British sector of Berlin, the move was initially welcomed until the construction of the Berlin Wall in 1961, resulting in the moment quickly becoming seen as a sign of communist provocation.
-Soviet Honour Guards where used to protect the monument from vandalism but as tensions rose the British government was forced to intervene and station British soldiers here as well to protect the monument from protestors.
+Built in the British sector of Berlin, the move was initially welcomed until the construction of the Berlin Wall in 1961, after which it quickly became seen as a sign of communist provocation.
+Soviet Honour Guards were used to protect the monument from vandalism, but as tensions rose, the British government was forced to intervene and station British soldiers here as well to protect the monument from protestors.

 Screen Shot 2020-10-16 at 21.13.09.png

-Open on all four sides, there are 2711 concrete blocks of varying sizes across the space.
-The memorial slopes inward on uneven ground in an almost wave like fashion giving visitors a feeling of instability or uncertainty.
+Open on all four sides, the space features 2,711 concrete blocks of varying sizes.
+The memorial slopes inward on uneven ground in an almost wave-like fashion, giving visitors a feeling of instability or uncertainty.

-What I think makes this monument so special, is that, as no official explanation has been provided and it is up to the visitor to development their own understanding through interaction with the space.
-This in my opinion creates a much longer lasting impression on the visitor.
-Located in close proximity are also the memorials to the murdered homosexuals and the Roma and Sinti two further groups persecuted by the Nazi’s.
+What I think makes this monument so special is that, as no official explanation has been provided, it is up to the visitor to develop their own understanding through interaction with the space.
+This, in my opinion, creates a much longer-lasting impression on the visitor.
+Located in close proximity are also the memorials to the murdered homosexuals and the Roma and Sinti, two further groups persecuted by the Nazis.

 Screen Shot 2020-10-16 at 21.14.46.png

-Hitler moved the bunker complex on the 16th of January 1945, along with his senior staff.
-Seldom leaving the safety of bunker expect to attend military conferences in the undamaged sections of the Reich Chancellery or to walk his dog Blondi in the gardens.
-Hitler made his last trip to the surface on 56th birthday April 20, 1945, where he awarded the Iron Cross to boy soldiers fighting in the Hitler Youth.
+Hitler moved into the bunker complex on the 16th of January 1945, along with his senior staff.
+Seldom leaving the safety of the bunker, he expected to attend military conferences in the undamaged sections of the Reich Chancellery or to walk his dog Blondi in the gardens.
+Hitler made his last trip to the surface on his 56th birthday, April 20, 1945, where he awarded the Iron Cross to boy soldiers fighting in the Hitler Youth.

-In the days that followed, the situation in the bunker become desperate with Hitler’s ramblings of wonder weapons and moving fictious army units with dreams of launching counter attacks to win the war becoming more and more delusional.
+In the days that followed, the situation in the bunker became desperate, with Hitler's ramblings of wonder weapons and moving fictitious army units with dreams of launching counterattacks to win the war becoming more and more delusional.

-As the Soviet Army drew closer, Hitler accepted his time was up and as acknowledgement for her loyalty would marry his long-time mistress Eva Brown in a civil ceremony on April 29th.
-Early the next morning on the 30th of April, both Hitler and Eva would commit suicide.
-Hitler was adamant he did not want their bodies discovered out of fear they would be paraded through the streets and tasked his remaining loyal staff to have his and Eva’s body incinerated.
-According to survivor testimony, the bodies wrapped in a blankets were placed in a bomb crater and subsequently cremated – Hitler’s remains have never been discovered.
+As the Soviet Army drew closer, Hitler accepted his time was up and, as an acknowledgement of her loyalty, would marry his long-time mistress, Eva Braun, in a civil ceremony on April 29th.
+Early the next morning, on the 30th of April, both Hitler and Eva would commit suicide.
+Hitler was adamant he did not want their bodies discovered out of fear they would be paraded through the streets and tasked his remaining loyal staff to have his and Eva's bodies incinerated.
+According to survivor testimony, the bodies wrapped in blankets were placed in a bomb crater and subsequently cremated—Hitler's remains have never been discovered.

 IMG_0068.JPG

-The ministry under the command of Hermann Goering, sole purpose was to support the Luftwaffe (the German Airforce) with aircraft and to design and develop new aviation technologies.
-The Luftwaffe was a key arm of the German military and instrumental in the early success of the German Wehrmacht in WW2.
-As a result, high profile parades military parades were conducted in the streets.
-The ministry collapsed in 1945 due to severe shortages of fuel and material at the late stages of the war.
+The ministry, under the command of Hermann Goering, had a sole purpose: to support the Luftwaffe (the German Air Force) with aircraft and to design and develop new aviation technologies.
+The Luftwaffe was a key component of the German military and instrumental in the early success of the German Wehrmacht during World War II.
+Consequently, high-profile military parades took place in the streets.
+The ministry collapsed in 1945 due to severe shortages of fuel and material in the late stages of the war.

-The building survived the war in remarkable condition only suffering minor damage.
-After the war the building would serve the Council of Ministers for East German Government.
-Today it is the German Tax Office.
+The building survived the war in remarkably good condition, suffering only minor damage.
+After the war, the building would serve as the headquarters of the Council of Ministers of the East German Government.
+Currently, it serves as the German Tax Office.

 Screen Shot 2020-10-16 at 21.45.41.png

-A site of remembrance today, the Topography of Terror was the location of the SS- Headquarters under the command of Hienrich Himmler.
-The building complex housed the SS central command, Gestapo, and SS Security service.
-The SS was the primary instrument of terror used by the Nazi’s to persecute their victims.
-The site was made up of several buildings, most notably the first-class Prinz Albrecht Hotel which was commandeered by the SS in 1934.
-Combined this location became a ‘house prison’, to interrogate, torture and execute prisoners.
+A site of remembrance today, the Topography of Terror was the location of the SS headquarters under the command of Heinrich Himmler.
+The building complex housed the SS central command, the Gestapo, and the SS security service.
+The SS was the primary instrument of terror used by the Nazis to persecute their victims.
+The site consisted of several buildings, most notably the first-class Prinz Albrecht Hotel, which was commandeered by the SS in 1934.
+Combined, this location became a ‘house prison' to interrogate, torture, and execute prisoners.

-In total the gestapo arrested more than 15,000 opponents to the Nazi regime.
+In total, the Gestapo arrested more than 15,000 opponents to the Nazi regime.
 Who were such opponents?
-Anyone who dared speak against the Nazi party; Politian’s, students, protestors.
-Including those who were turned in by neighbours and friends for simply speaking ill of the Nazi party at home or at social engagements.
+Anyone who dared speak against the Nazi Party: politicians, students, and protestors.
+Including those who neighbours and friends turned in for simply speaking ill of the Nazi party at home or at social engagements.

-All that remains of the site today is the basements where prisons were interrogated and tortured before being sent to concentration camps.
+All that remains of the site today is the basement where prisoners were interrogated and tortured before being sent to concentration camps.
 A section of the Berlin Wall above is also managed by the exhibition and was not destroyed during reunification.
 These two sites combined serve as a warning to the world of what can happen if power is left unchecked.
-The ruins below representing the consequences of the Nazi Party and top the failures of Soviet communism.
+The ruins below represent the consequences of the Nazi Party and top the failures of Soviet communism.

 Also on the site is the Topography of Terror exhibition.
-A fantastic museum, that is free to visit and if you are anything like me and you like to read everything it will take you 3-4 hours to get through.
+A fantastic museum that is free to visit, and if you're anything like me and enjoy reading everything, it will take you 3-4 hours to get through.

 Screen Shot 2020-10-16 at 20.06.53.png

-A relatively hidden site, Anhalter Bahnhof is one of the best places to get up close to the ruins of Hitler’s Third Reich.
-Constructed in 1841, Anhalter bahnhof was Berlin’s largest and most opulent train station.
+A relatively hidden site, Anhalter Bahnhof is one of the best places to get up close to the ruins of Hitler's Third Reich.
+Constructed in 1841, Anhalter Bahnhof was Berlin's largest and most opulent train station.
 With 44,000 passengers passing through the station each day.
-Badly damage by allied bombings, we have been left with the front façade of the station today.
-This fragment of Anhalter Bahnhof stands a memorial to the Jewish community in Berlin, as Anhalter Bahnhof was 1 of 3 stations used in Berlin to deport some 55,000 Jews from the city.
+Badly damaged by Allied bombings, we have been left with the front façade of the station today.
+This fragment of Anhalter Bahnhof stands as a memorial to the Jewish community in Berlin, as Anhalter Bahnhof was 1 of 3 stations used in Berlin to deport some 55,000 Jews from the city.

-The modern Anhalter Bahnhof exists today as part of an underground section of the S-bahn, Berlins train system and if you follow my top ten list here it is a great place to end as the train connection here can take you to central Berlin.
+The modern Anhalter Bahnhof exists today as part of an underground section of the S-Bahn, Berlin's train system.
+If you follow my top ten list here, it is a great place to end, as the train connection here can take you directly to central Berlin.

-If you are interesting in how you can get to these sites please download the printable reader below.
+If you are interested in learning how to access these sites, please download the printable reader below.

 Previous